Track 1: Diabetes: Types and its Complications

 Diabetes is a main factor for development of other secondary conditions and cardiovascular disease.
 Regular check-ups on blood pressure, HDL, cholesterol, LDL and triglyceride levels, eye examination to prevent diabetic retinopathy.

-Genomic endocrinology is explained as the insights that may be gained about physiology and endocrine pathology from application of full range of genetic approaches.
-Genetic mechanisms leads to endocrine disease and functional studies of genetic mutations that shed novel insights into the pathogenesis and aetiology of endocrine disorders.
+Genomic endocrinology is explained because the insights which will be gained about physiology and endocrine pathology from application of full range of genetic approaches.
+Genetic mechanisms result in endocrine disease and functional studies of genetic mutations that shed novel insights into the pathogenesis and aetiology of endocrine disorders.

 Endocrine system regulates the interactions of organisms with the environment.
-The endocrine system comprises all the glands and tissues in the body that synthesize, and release chemical-signaling molecules called as hormones.
-Hormones are made by specific glands, including the hypothalamus, thyroid gland, pituitary gland, adrenal glands, pancreas, ovaries, testes, parathyroid glands and pineal gland.
-Several other tissues in the body, including the adipose cells, gastrointestinal tract.
+The system comprises all the glands and tissues within the body that synthesize, and release chemical-signaling molecules called as hormones.
+Hormones are made by specific glands, including the hypothalamus, thyroid, pituitary, adrenal glands, pancreas, ovaries, testes, parathyroid glands and pineal body and Several other tissues within the body, including the adipose cells, alimentary canal.